Akuli/asda/docs/syntax.md

     remains turned on.
 4. The newline and `-> Str` get parsed with the space-ignoring mode from the first `(`.
 5. The block is parsed **without** space-ignoring mode.
+    It begins with an [indent],
+    because the previous non-space-ignoring-mode part was `do_something`, and the `return` is indented more than `do_something`.
-It ends with a dedent, and the space-ignoring mode is restored after that (it is turned on).
+    It ends with a dedent, because the first `,` is indented by the same level as `do_something`.
-    Space-ignoring mode is also turned on and immediately off again for the parentheses of `x.to_string()`.
-The `,` in the beginning of the last line ends the block.
+    Space-ignoring mode is turned on and immediately off again for the parentheses of `x.to_string()`.
 6. Space-ignoring mode is still turned on from the first `(`, and it gets turned off by the `)` on the last line.